zulays/myAlpaca/README.md

 ## Overview

-_**Project Title** is lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_**myAlpaca** is an app that will give students who are studying abroad an easy way to maneuver their new environment.
+The app will allow users to register for an account and create profiles that include  the  parameters of their choice such as their area of studies, interests, hobbies, and priorities.
+After registration and creation, the user is directed to their profile home page, where they are given options of learning more about the  local events, weather, restaurants, currency, transportation, languages, culture, and shopping in their current area
+_

 ### Team Members

-Created, designed, and developed by [James Madison](https://github.com/mishakessler), [George Washington](https://github.com/mishakessler), and [John Lansing, Jr.](https://github.com/mishakessler) (Git Czar) for the General Assembly Software Engineering Immersive (November '19 Cohort) Unit 3 Group Project.
+Created, designed, and developed by [Misbah Ali](https://github.com/maliccny), [Jason Kang](https://github.com/kangja), and [Zulay Scottborgh](https://github.com/zulays) (Git Czar) for the General Assembly Software Engineering Immersive (July ’20 Cohort) Unit 3 Group Project.

 ### Team Expectations